kinlane/hack-weekends-guide/README.md

 ### Local API testbeds Optional
 Where possible test servers for the APIs should be setup on the local network, this allows development to continue in the event of internet failure, and also isolates the live API’s from the increased usage the hack day will cause.

+## Prizes

+Prizes are common place for the top teams at hackathons.
+Prizes can range from gift cards to cash.
+There are many opinions on hackathon prizes, but it is up to you, how you want to reward your hackathon participants. {2}

+### Not every hack day needs prizes
+Some people go to hack days to learn, or to play.
+Having one team go home with enormous prizes and many other teams go home with nothing may sour the end of the event.
+Make sure it’s not all about the money/toys. {4}

+### Prizes per team member
+Prizes must be divisible to encourage teamwork: it is very hard to slice an iPod into three bits.
+If you wish to give away physical goods there should be enough that they may be given to each member of a reasonably sized team. {4}

+### Available on the day
+Prizes should be on site on the day of judging and ready to be handed to attendees as the winners of the various prize categories are announced.
+Attendees should not need to claim a physical prize after the event unless said prize is dependent on winner.
+If the prize is not available on the day, clear printed instructions on how to claim must be provided instead. {4}

+### No cost to claim
+Attendees should not be required to pay a subscription or sign a contract in order to claim or make use of their prize.
+Requiring prizewinners to do so is likely to induce negative feelings in the winner towards the company providing the prize and the hack day organisers. {4}

+### Avoid service prizes
+Discounts and credit for an API, face time with a company’s CEO, or development resources to continue a hack make for poor prizes (with obvious exceptions such as of companies offering music/video streaming services or online stores) and are likely to just disappoint the winning team.
+When organizations/individuals wish to pursue further. {4}

+Remember, the hackathon is about the winner or prizes.
+Its the experience! {2}

 # Preparation

 ## Website